Arch-ive/Seasoned-Recipes/content/recipe/main/Valentine's Day Lamb Rack/index.md

 Wrap the ribs in foil and sear the fillet.
 Put on a trivvet to roast.
 Finish with Lemon.

-Sides: Lam fat roast potato gems / mushy peas with mint / roast beetroot chutney
+Sides: Lamb fat roast potato gems / mushy peas with mint / roast beetroot chutney